chengeng17/SATCMF/README.md

-# Structure-Aware Transformer Combined with Molecular Fingerprints (SATCMF): A Novel Deep Learning Framework for Predicting Stability of Chelating Agents in Nuclear Medicine
+# Integrating Prior Chemical Knowledge into the Graph Transformer Network to Predict the Stability Constants of Chelating Agents with Radioactive Isotopes

 #### The code originates from the article mentioned above.
-Herein, we provide the complete training code and results, which include various Graph Neural Network (GNN) baseline models, ablation study analyses, and interpretability analysis processes.
-Subsequent to the article's acceptance for publication, we will make the training dataset available.
+Herein, we provide the complete training code, data and results, which include various Graph Neural Network (GNN) baseline models, ablation study analyses, and interpretability analysis processes.

 ####  SATCMF is specifically designed to predict the stability of chelating agents in nuclear medicine.